AdaCore/spark2014/lrm/source/packages.rst

    one that can be read after writing but need not be.
 This scheme has beeen requested by secunet.

+.. todo:: May introduce a way to provide a "history" parameter for Volatile variables.

 .. centered:: **Legality Rules**

 #.
 An ``abstract_state_aspect`` may only be placed in a